 Accurate summarisation of threats for conservation evidence literature

-This is an idea proposed in 2024 as a Cambrige Computer Science Part III or MPhil project, and is currently being worked on by Kittson Hamill.
-It is supervised by Anil Madhavapeddy and Sadiq Jaffer.
+This is an idea proposed in 2024 as a Cambridge Computer Science Part III or MPhil project, and is currently being worked on by

 This project therefore investigates how to generate threats, and to verify their accuracy as generated by LLMs and RAG pipelines from the CE literature.
 Our goal is to develop a pipeline that can reliably go from extracting relevant information from text to a summary that is verifiably (by a human) correct.